Commitment to Quality

 When choosing a hospice care provider, it is important to research quality scores to assist you in choosing the best organization to suit your needs and expectations.
 Alive Hospice provides its quality scores as a public service.

 The following are excerpts from Hospice Item Set (HIS) Metrics.
 Note: The data reported below are the most recent available.
-Results are posted 2 to 3 months following HIS data collection to allow for processing.
-(Last updated: February 14, 2018)
+(Last updated: May 16, 2018)

 COMMENTS ON PAIN SCREENING: Pain can be a significant problem at the end of life.
 “Pain Screening” is the first step in controlling this symptom and represents the percentage of patients who were screened for pain at the time of admission.